raytroop/raytroop.github.io/source/_posts/ss-insight.md

 R(s) = \frac{1}{s^{k+1}}
 $$

-Then the equaion for the error is simply
+Then the equation for the error is simply
 $$
 E(s) = \frac{1}{1+T(s)}R(s)
 $$

-Apllication of the *Final Value Theorem* to the error formula gives the result
+Application of the *Final Value Theorem* to the error formula gives the result

 $$\begin{align}
 \lim _{t\to \infty} e(t) &= e_{ss} = \lim _{s\to 0} sE(s) \\